 A key advantage to listening to radio is you don’t have to be connected to the Internet.
 No wireless connection required.
 The only thing you need is good batteries or another source of power, such as a wind-up generator or solar power.
 Radios have gotten better at stretching battery life, too.

 We often turn to radio in severe weather.
-But think back a few years to a bigger event–Hurricane Katrina in 2005.
+But think back to Hurricane Katrina in 2005.
 Radio stations in New Orleans combined efforts and personnel to provide useful information to their listeners.

 People who still had phone service of some kind could call into the stations to report what was happening in their neighborhoods.
 For me the listener, this was fascinating.